-The Government has announced extra protection for businesses by placing a moratorium on commercial landlords' sanctions for at least three months so that those who cannot pay their rent because of cashflow difficulties related to the coronavirus will be protected from eviction.
+The Government has announced extra protection for businesses by placing a temporary restriction on landlords' ability to enforce re-entry or forfeiture for non-payment for at least three months so that those who cannot pay their rent because of cashflow difficulties related to the coronavirus will be protected from eviction.

-The measures contained within the Coronavirus Bill 2019-21, which cleared both Houses of Parliament on 25 March 2020, will mean no business will be forced out of their premises if they miss a payment in the next three months.
-The changes still require Royal Assent before coming into force but it is anticipated that this will be imminent.
+The measures contained within Section 82 of the Coronavirus Act 2020 (the Act) (passed on 25 March 2020) will mean no business will be forced out of their premises if they miss a payment in the next three months.
 The key points are:

-Protection from eviction:
+Protection from eviction

 Following the Government's recent announcement, landlords will not be able to forfeit a commercial tenant's lease for non-payment of rent for the next three months.
 In most standard leases the right to forfeiture does not arise until a certain period of time has elapsed (lease dependent but usually between 7 and 21 days).
-With Royal Assent imminent, the likelihood is that rent, due on 25 March, which remains unpaid after the relevant period, a landlord will not be able to forfeit.
+Rent payable on 25 March, which remains unpaid after the relevant period under the lease, a landlord will not be able to forfeit.
 This also appears to extend to any other rent payment pattern such that any rent if unpaid, whenever it fell due, will be caught.